fluent-cms/food-truck/readme.md

 ```
 go run backend/cmds/cli/main.go
 ```
-it's config file is at /backend/configs/cli.yaml
+Cli's config file is at /backend/configs/cli.yaml

 ### Start Frontend
 you need to install node, pnpm, then go to frontend/, run